 All said, Vienna is easily one of the most vegan-friendly cities I’ve visited.
 Steven and I were there with my brother and his girlfriend, both of whom are vegan too.
 They live in Seattle and thus have access to all sorts of veg goodness, but even they were highly impressed with Vienna.

-Read on for my reviews but keep in mind that I simply didn’t have the time to try everything — there’s just so much!
+Read on for my reviews about eating vegan in Vienna, but keep in mind that I simply didn’t have the time to try everything — there’s just so much!
 To that end, I’ve put together something helpful for vegans planning trips to Vienna.
 Check out the very end of the post for that!

 A semi-hidden gem!
 I’ll admit that BioBar wasn’t initially at the top of my must-visit list, but we decided to try it purely by virtue of its proximity to our location one drizzly day.
 And I’m glad we did!
 Although it’s unassuming from the front, it’s cozy and inviting inside.
 The vegetarian menu rotates, and the waitress was happy to translate the daily offerings to us and clarify which ones were vegan.
 (Unfortunately, none of us speak German.)

 I wasn’t particularly hungry when we stopped here for lunch, so I got a bowl of celery cream soup and a beer (obviously).
 My dining companions ordered full meals, and we enjoyed our choices across the board.
 My soup was lovely and flavorful, creamy without being too rich or salty.
 I split a dessert with Pragathi (my brother’s girlfriend), but truth be told, I can’t remember what we got!
 I think it was some kind of chocolatey tart.
 Whatever it was, I know we enjoyed it.
 BioBar is a great option for healthy, filling meals to shore you up for an afternoon of sightseeing.